elmbridge/curriculum/The Basic Building Blocks of Elm.md

 ### <input type="checkbox"> Step 4

-Just like Ruby has hashes and JavaScript has objects, elm has **records** to store key-value pairs.
-Unlike those other languages, though, elm does not allow you to change the number of keys of a record after creation.
+Just like Ruby has hashes and JavaScript has objects, Elm has **records** to store key-value pairs.
+Unlike those other languages, though, Elm does not allow you to change the number of keys of a record after creation.
 A record with three keys always has three keys, no matter what.

 Unlike strings and lists, records are a special data type that have a special syntax for getting and setting values.
 You can create a record like this: